SymfonyCasts/symfony-ux/sfcasts/stimulus/current-target.md

 First, click the text that's *directly* in the button.
 Nice! *both* `event.target` and `event.currentTarget` are the same thing: the `button` element.

-Now click the the *span* that's inside the button.
+Now click the *span* that's inside the button.
 Woh!
 This time they're different!
 The `target` is the `span` while `currentTarget` is *still* the button!

 This is not a Stimulus thing: this is just how DOM events work. `event.target`